mlayan/Sampling_bias/README.md

 ### Simulations
 Rabies epidemics were simulated using a discrete-time spatially-explicit stochastic model.
 Dog mobility was parametrized using a radiation model fitted to human population data in Morocco.
 Sequence evolution follows a simple HKY model without considering selection processes nor sequence heterogeneity.
 All the simulation steps are gathered in the `epidemics` directory with the human population data, the inferred mobility matrix, the Moroccan shapefiles and the fasta sequences of a real RABV in `inputfiles`.
+Simulated transmission chains, fasta files and traits files (location of the sampled sequences) are generated and stored in `mig1/simulation1/files`.

 ### XML generation
 XML files are generated using an in-house python module which is based on the `lxml`python module and tailored BEAST XML template files.